Reading Rainbow: Theme song and opening sequence

 The show's theme song was written by Steve Horelick, Dennis Neil Kleinman, and Janet Weir; the former also served as the series' music director and composer for all 155 episodes and received an Emmy nomination in 2007 for his work on the series.
 Over the show's 23-year run, it went through three different versions of the theme song.
-The original theme (used from 1983 to 1998) was performed by Tina Fabrique and featured one of the first uses of the Buchla synthesizer in a TV theme song.
-The original opening sequence, which consisted of an animated butterfly transforming the surroundings of young children reading books into animated fantasy lands, was used until November 13, 1998.
+The original theme (used from 1983 to 1999) was performed by Tina Fabrique and featured one of the first uses of the Buchla synthesizer in a TV theme song.
+The original opening sequence, which consisted of an animated butterfly transforming the surroundings of young children reading books into animated fantasy lands, was used until January 1, 1999.
 The introductory animation was produced by Ovation Films, Inc. and designed and animated by Bill Davis.
-Some episodes (from 1983 through 1998) had the end credits having the full version of the 1983-1998 theme song (sung by the same singer --Tina Fabrique) --with some episodes (with the said song) repeating two or three times.
+Some episodes (from 1983 through 1999) have the end credits accompanied by the full version of the 1983–1999 theme song (sung by the same singer, Tina Fabrique), with some episodes (with the said song) repeating two or three times.

-On November 16, 1998, episodes began using a new live-action opening sequence and featured CGI in a space-themed world, with a new arrangement of the original song by Steve Horelick and performed by Johnny Kemp.
-A third intro was used starting on January 3, 2000, with a rerecorded version and the original lyrics performed by R&B artist Chaka Khan.
+On January 4, 1999, episodes began using a new live-action opening sequence and featuring CGI in a new space-themed world, with a new arrangement of the original song by Steve Horelick and performed by Johnny Kemp.
+A third intro was used starting on May 8, 2000, with a rerecorded version and the original lyrics performed by R&B artist Chaka Khan.
 This opening sequence is mostly the same as the second one, but features footage of Burton in place of some of the animated elements.

-Final years as a TV series (2005–2006)
+Later years

-Original production of the series was to have ended after April 4, 2005, with the show continuing to air in reruns, but host LeVar Burton said on February 7, 2006, that five new episodes of the show would be shot the same year despite the continuing financial issues of PBS.
-The show aired its final original episode on November 10, 2006 and continued to air reruns until August 28, 2009.
+Original production of the series was to have ended after April 4, 2005, with the show continuing to air in reruns, but Burton said on February 7, 2006, that five new episodes of the show would be shot the same year despite the continuing financial issues of PBS.
+The show aired its final original episode on November 10, 2006, and continued to air reruns until August 28, 2009.